isoraqathedh/isoraqathedh.github.com/Pseudo/Bigencenryin.md

-This inevitably results in leakages of data from one story to another, but no one really cares particularly because, as the Grand Ethics Committee put it (although not in the same words), *de minimis* is a very stiff defense.
+This inevitably results in leakages of data from one story to another, but no one really cares particularly because, as the Grand Ethics Committee put it (although not in the same words), *de minimis* is a very stiff defence.

 With all that said and done
 _Team Making Bigencenryin_ would have amassed a total of one thousand units,